catfinated/arrt/README.md

 This ray tracer is exteremly basic right now but the following features are included:

-* Sphere and simple model rendering
+* Sphere, plane and simple model rendering
 * Bounding volume hiearchy based on axis aligned bounding boxes
-* Phong shading with point and spot light sources
+* Phong/Hall shading with point and spot light sources
+* Shadows
 * Adaptive super sampling (1 - 2x)
 * Parallelized tracing and rendering with rayon
 * Model instancing